- Summer Guide

 I look out my window and there is nothing

 As we cruise through the winding Mississippi roads we start to feel

 tired from our day long trip.

-‘’Your just a little him aren’t yaw?’’, is what everyone said when we would stand next to each other.
+“You’re just a little him aren’t yaw?’’ is what everyone said when we stood